-If a child has a learning difficulty which calls for special educational provision to be made for them, they are termed as having 'special educational needs' (SEN).
+If a child has a learning difficulty which calls for special educational provision to be made for them, they are termed as having 'special educational needs and disabilities' (SEND).

 Local authorities (LAs) are responsible for identifying and meeting a child's special educational needs.
-The stages in identifying and meeting different levels of special need are set out in the Special Educational Needs Code of Practice.
+The stages in identifying and meeting different levels of special educational needs are set out in the Special Educational Needs and Disabilities (SEND) Code of Practice.

-Schools and local authorities (LAs) must follow the guidance given in the code.
+Schools and local authorities (LAs) must follow the guidance given in the Code of Practice.

-For more information or to apply for an assessment of the special educational needs of your child, please visit the Directgov website.
+For more information or to apply for an assessment of the special educational needs of your child, please visit the GOV.UK website.

-Following assessment, the local authority may issue a statement of special educational needs.
+Following assessment, the local authority may issue an Education, Health and Care plan (EHC plan).
 This is a legal document that details the child's needs, the provision required to meet those needs and the school or other setting responsible for the child.
-Parents can contribute to the statement by:
+Parents can contribute to the EHC plan by:

 - Providing information